CartoDB/carto-workshop/02-builder-analysis/exercises/railways.md

 * Change the *STROKE* to `0`.
 * Click the slider button from *VALUES* to *CARTOCSS*.
 With the CartoCSS view, advanced users are allowed to layer style in a more precise way.

 > Switch to the CartoCSS view and check how the quantitative map has been defined.
 You'll see a `ramp()` function.
-This is TurboCarto, our CartoCSS pre-processor that helps creating parametric symbolization based on column values.
-Learn more about TurboCarto in this [awesome blog post](https://carto.com/blog/styling-with-turbo-carto/) by our senior cartographer [Mamata Akella](https://mamataakella.carto.com).
+This is TurboCARTO, our CartoCSS pre-processor that helps creating parametric symbolization based on column values.
+Learn more about TurboCARTO in this [awesome blog post](https://carto.com/blog/styling-with-turbo-carto/) by our senior cartographer [Mamata Akella](https://mamataakella.carto.com).

 ![2](imgs/railways/02-style.png)